Read Every Document.

 Contracts & MSAs

 Parties, term, renewal dates, liability caps, payment terms.
-Pulled into a register your legal and ops teams can actually search.
+Pulled into a register your legal and ops teams can search.

 KYC, KYB & right-to-work